-The Mughal Empire was founded around 1526.
-Akbar from Afghanistan was the greatest Mughal ruler, creating an efficient civil service, ending taxes on non-Muslims, and giving Hindus jobs.
+The Afghanistan ruler created an efficient civil service, ended taxes on non-Muslims, and gave Hindus jobs.
 Persian literature and painting flourished.

 European Imperialism in India

-The Portuguese arrived in 1498 to import spices from India.
-In the 17th century, the English and Dutch came, and were later joined by the French.
+The Portuguese arrived in 1498 to export spices.
+In the 17th century, the English and Dutch came, later joined by the French.

-In 1835 English became the official language and in 1849 the East India Company of Britain took control of Punjab.
+The French and English became bitter rivals and interfered in Indian politics.
+An English force overthrew the Bengali ruler, and India became a British colony.
+In 1835 English became the official language and the East India Company of Britain took control of Punjab.

 The Indian Mutiny

 In the 1857-8 mutiny, the Indians massacred the British.
-The East India Company lost control of India and the British government took over.
+The East India Company lost control to the British government.

 India in the Late 19th Century and Early 20th Century

 The British became more respectful of Indian culture.
-However, the Indians’ desire for independence slowly grew.
+They created a network of railways.

-In 1905 the British divided Bengal to make it easier to rule, provoking demonstrations and boycotts of British goods.
-Britain was in decline.
-Indians were enraged by the Amritsar massacre, where General Reginald Dyer killed 379 people.
+In 1905 the British divided Bengal to make it easier to rule, provoking boycotts of British goods.
+Indians were enraged by the Amritsar massacre, in which 379 people died.

-The lawyer Mohandas Karamchand Gandhi became the leader of the struggle for independence.
-In 1920 he launched a campaign of non-co-operation with the British, boycotting British textiles and schools and trying to end the government's monopoly on salt production.
+Gandhi became the leader of the struggle for independence.
+In 1920 he campaigned for non-cooperation with the British, a boycott of British textiles and schools, and an end to the government's monopoly on salt production.

 In 1942 the National Congress demanded that the British leave India.
-The British responded by imprisoning their leaders, including Gandhi, who was released in 1944.
+The British imprisoned their leaders.
+India became independent and Gandhi was murdered.